What is fiscal year-end bookkeeping?

 6. Collect outstanding invoices

 One of the biggest challenges of closing out your books is how fluid your bookkeeping can be.
-Try to collect invoices to close out your books at the end of the year.
+To close out your books at the end of the fiscal year, try to collect invoices.

 Communicate effectively with clients and customers.
 You don’t have control when others pay, so build a buffer into your schedule.
 It’s also possible you might not get paid, and you need to account for that in your financial records as well.
 (Read our article on dealing with clients who refuse to pay.)